11 people have been arrested, accused of murdering a 10-year-old boy in Nepal

-A photo of 10-year-old Jivan, whose body was found on July 24 on the outskirts of Kudiya village, in southwest Nepal.
-He'd been missing for three days.
+The body of 10-year-old Jivan Kohar was found on July 24 on the outskirts of Kudiya village in southwest Nepal.
+The child had gone missing three days earlier.

-Angry villagers ransacked Harijan's house after reports of his involvement emerged, police said.
-Kudiya village, in the Nawalparasi district bordering India, is home to some of the country’s poorest and uneducated people -- often known as “untouchables” in the traditional caste system.
+The village, in the Nawalparasi district bordering India, is home to some of the country’s poorest and uneducated people – often known as “untouchables” in the traditional caste system.
 Both the victim and the accused in this recent killing are from this social class.

 Superstitions such as the sacrificial slaughter of animals such as water buffaloes, goats and chickens are common among the country’s mainly Hindu population.
 The ritual killing of animals during the Gadhimai festival – celebrated every five years – takes place in the belief it will bring prosperity.

 “(It’s) very unfortunate what happened,” said Hari Prasad Mainai, Nawalparasi’s chief district officer.